vijayborgamkar/CSV-Agent/README.md

 #### Note
 The accuracy and quality of responses depend on the language model's training and the data available in the Pokémon dataset.
 For more accurate results, consider fine-tuning the language model on a more domain-specific dataset.

-Enjoy interacting with your Pokémon data using the Language Chain chatbot!
+Enjoy interacting with your Pokemon data using the Language Chain chatbot!
 If you have any questions or face any issues, please open an issue in this repository.

-Please ensure you comply with the terms of use of the OpenAI API and respect the data usage rights of the Pokémon dataset.
+Please ensure you comply with the terms of use of the OpenAI API and respect the data usage rights of the Pokemon dataset.